 The cure for loneliness, therefore, is not to find someone or something that keeps you engaged, happy or busy.
 It is but to find your center of awareness and realize that to taste lasting happiness, we must turn inward and embrace the beauty of loneliness.
 Read more here.

-I am bored with life, and my partner.
-Is it okay to feel this way, and should I get separated?
+I am bored with life, and bored with my partner.
+Is it okay to feel this way, and should we separate?